 Update (): This issue will be fixed in glibc version 2.26.
 Some distributions, like Fedora, have backported the fix to their 2.25 packages (2.25-7 on Fedora).

 The bug affects 64-bit games built on the Unity Engine 5.6 and older with glibc version 2.25 on a 64-bit operating system.
-32-bit games running on a 64-bit operating system are not affected.
+32-bit games running on a 64-bit operating system aren’t affected.

 Affected games get stuck on a black screen.
 The mouse cursor is visible, often skinned by the game, but you can’t do much more than play cat and mouse with the cursor.